C4Coin/Automated-Legal-Entity/README.md

 # Automated-Legal-Entity
 This is a repository for the creation of an Automated Legal Entity (ALE)

+Please look in "Issues" for initial work.
+The branches will updated based on issue resolution.

 This initially exists to answer the questions: